oglueck/to-gentoo/README.md

 When something goes wrong
 In the worst case the script will fail in a state where your system has (partially) been moved to /orig or /gentoo has partially been moved to the root filesystem.
 In that case the system is not functional.
 Boot from [System Rescue CD](https://www.system-rescue-cd.org), mount the root filesystem and move the folders back in place manually.
 Then reboot.

+Known issues
+- When the script ends the original init system (sysvinit, systemd) is still running.
+  Especially systemd doesn't like when we remove its files from under its feet.
+So it will no longer work correctly and espcially will not shutdown smoothly.
+So for systemd you can cal sync and then power down the system.